CtrlAltSudo/language-guesser/README.md

 Then supply some text for the application to guess the language
 ## Description

-This is a Nodejs application that attempts to identidy a language based on provided text.
+This is a Nodejs application that attempts to identify a language based on provided text.

 ## Built with